sahilrajput03/learning_sql/Notes_pgadmin4_install.md

 FROM BLOGS
 INNER JOIN USERS ON BLOGS.USER_ID = USERS.ID

--- TOPIC: Group by ex-1
+-- TOPIC: GROUP BY ex-1
 -- Find distinct authors
 SELECT AUTHOR
 FROM BLOGS
 GROUP BY AUTHOR;

--- TOPIC: Group by ex-2
+-- TOPIC: GROUP BY ex-2
 -- Find average of likes by author
 SELECT AUTHOR,
 	AVG(LIKES)